SimonAayani/csc309-PairWise/deliverables/iteration-02.plan.md

 #### Roles & responsibilities

 > In this deliverable, the roles and responsibilities were more focused on the analysis of requirements, design and development of the product.
 Group members were assigned multiple roles that provided experience in both design and development.
+Since it was decided that deliverable 2 would be more focused on client-side interaction, the majority of group members were assigned front-end development tasks.
+Tasks were split up in such a way that had each group member create and deploy different pages/views in the PairWise web application.
+Back-end development looked into the setting up of database schemas and exploring the Django framework.

 >* **Requirements Analysts:**